 The purpose of this organization is to provide students of Seattle University with an artistic community both studio-based, as well as art history-based.
 ArtSideOut will offer opportunities for members to participate in the arts community both on campus and off through various means including: free figure modeling sessions, public art walks throughout the city, The Honest Crit (student art critiques involving members of the Seattle arts community), as well as other arts-based events throughout the year.
 The club is meant to be an organic organization where communication and participation as well as delegation are highly encouraged.
 All ArtSideOut events will be free for attendees as to encourage as much participation, regardless of economic standpoint, as possible.

-The Cadet Council is the voice of the cadets in the battalion.
-The council also coordinates and manages community service events, battalion social events, and fund-raising activities.
+To represent the voice of the cadets in Seattle University Army ROTC and to coordinate and manage community service events, battalion social events, and fund-raising activities

 Colleges Against Cancer (CAC) is a nationwide collaboration of college students, faculty, and staff dedicated to eliminating cancer by working to implement the programs and mission of the American Cancer Society.